iDigBio/docker-library/README.md

 1. Create a new directory.
 Choose wisely because the directory name will also be used as the docker hub repository name.
-2. Add a README and Dockerfile to the directory.
+2. In the new directory, add and customize `README.md` and `Dockerfile`
-3. Add the job specifics to `.travis.yml` in the `jobs.include` section, using the directory name as the value of DOCKERFILE_DIR and a component of DOCKER_IMAGE_NAME.
+3. Add new job specifics to the top level `.travis.yml` in the `jobs.include` section, using the directory name as the value of DOCKERFILE_DIR and as a component of DOCKER_IMAGE_NAME.

 Example: